Are you applying your skincare products in the right order? *scratches head*

 Related: Does Everyone Need A Moisturiser?

 Sunscreen should always be the last thing you put on your skin in the morning (well, before makeup!).
 Why?
-Cos that’s how scientists test it.
+That’s how scientists test it.
 Sunscreen is medicine.
 It keeps you safe from UV harm and prevents wrinkles, sun spots, and cancer.
 Use it like it’s meant to.

 Related: How To Boost The Effectiveness Of Your Sunscreen